hanvocado/DE-ZoomCamp-2025/module_1/README.md

 There are 1369765 records.

 ## Connecting pgAdmin and Postgres
 To make it more convenient to access and manage our databases, we will use _pgAdmin_.
-It's possible to run pgAdmin as as container along with the Postgres container, but both containers will have to be in the same virtual network so that they can find each other.
+It's possible to run pgAdmin as a container along with the Postgres container, but both containers will have to be in the same virtual network so that they can find each other.

 👉 Create a Docker network called _pg-network_
 ```bash